 - Cost to maintain a custom developed WordPress website

 - How much it costs to maintain different types of websites using a site care manager

 There are three main factors to consider when maintaining a WordPress website:

-1. Speed – How fast your website loads will determine how long users spend on it.
-And if you sell on your website it will determine how good it converts.
+1. Speed – How fast your website loads will determine how long users spend on it and is even now a factor that google uses to rank websites.
+Additionally, if you sell on your website it will determine how good it converts.

 Google has set the benchmark for websites to load at least 3 seconds.
 According to www.officialbryangrey.com

 53% of visitors will abandon your website if it takes more than 3 seconds to load